 The tree also grows small flowers about 5mm in diameter with five yellowish petals surrounding it.
 However, these flowers grow only when the tree is leafless.
 Fruit that develops in these flowers takes the form of a pendulous capsule that is 4 centimeters wide and 10 centimeters long.
 When mature, this pod splits into five sections, each with 15-20 seeds inside of them.

 Because of the increased levels of commercial exploitation, the conservation status of Sapele has changed over the last several decades.
 Today, it is ranked on IUCN Red List as a vulnerable speciesdue to the loss of more than 20% of the tree population over the past three generations of growth.

 Today, Sapele is still readily available for purchase at a much cheaper level than Mahogany, in both lumber and veneer form.
-Because of its increased popularity and regular use as a substitute for Mahogany, this wood type is sometimes referred today as “ Sapele Mahogany.”
+Because of its increased popularity and regular use as a substitute for Mahogany, this wood type is sometimes referred to today as “ Sapele Mahogany.”

 Sapele Wood has many characteristics that resemble Mahogany, most notably in the color of its heartwood ( golden to dark reddish brown, darkens with age if not treated with finishing oils that will prevent oxidation),grain patterns, and internal characteristics that make it very durable.

-Its full latin name is Entandrophragma cylindricum.
+Its full Latin name is Entandrophragma cylindricum.